URAmiRBin/darmankade/readme.md

 ## Phase 2 : Interactions and Dynamic Content

 This phase was surprisingly easy.
 Some interactions like functional filters were added  using javascript and doctors pages (doctors-list.html and doctors-personal-page.html) were dynamically filled with api and vue.js

+## Phase 3 : Backend

+Backed of the site for login and registeration of users and doctors were implemented.
+I used Golang for this.
+Commenting and rating doctors were also added.
+To store the data I used MongoDB and implemented some APIs for retreiving json data.
+Frontend implementation was also changed and using AJAX most of the pages can be loaded dynamically.
+To make the website stateful, I just used simple cookies.